 If you run a business or an online marketing campaign, you already know how important it is to share content on social media.
-By utilizing its own unique optimization algorithm that taps into your Twitter and Facebook data, SocialFlow takes into consideration three factors: “relevant message (which of your messages is most likely to connect), right audience (who’s online now), and right time (when’s the perfect moment to publish this content).”
-In short, SocialFlow makes sure your message is sent out during the most optimum time.
+By utilizing its unique optimization algorithm that taps into your Twitter and Facebook data, SocialFlow takes into consideration three factors: “relevant message (which of your messages is most likely to connect), right audience (who’s online now), and right time (when’s the perfect moment to publish this content).”
+In short, SocialFlow makes sure your message is sent out during the optimum time.

 SocialFlow is another service you’ll have to pay for, but they offer flexible plans that begin around $99 a month.

-Bitly does a lot more than just shortening links that are posted to your social media accounts, which keeps them neat and clean.
-It also features real time-analytics, bookmarking your favorite sites and pages and having the ability to track clicks.
+Bitly does a lot more than just shortening links to post on your social media accounts, which keeps them neat and clean.
+It also features real-time-analytics, bookmarking your favorite sites and pages, and the ability to track clicks.

-Everypost is a handy app that basically allows you to post all of your updates onto the major social networks from one place at one time.
+Everypost is a handy app that allows you to post all of your updates onto the major social networks from one place at one time.
 Simply write your message, add photos or videos, and hashtags then send off to Twitter, Google+, Pinterest, Facebook, LinkedIn, Tumblr, or via e-mail (even all at the same time, if you want).
-Another cool features is the Twitter text shortener.
-This will automatically shorten tweets so that they are under 140 characters.
+Another cool feature is the Twitter text shortener.
+This will automatically shorten tweets so they are under 140 characters.
 While there may be some glitches to correct, this is a useful, and free, app.

 Sprout Social is another nifty tool that can manage, post, monitor, and analyze multiple social media accounts from one location.
 For example, you could search for content within its Feedly integration, schedule posts, and reply to messages on Facebook and Twitter.
 You can also monitor messages across Facebook, Twitter, Google+, and LinkedIn personal profiles all through on streaming inbox.
 But, that’s not all.
 Sprout Social also offers analytics so that you can visualize important metrics.

 Buffer is one of the most popular social media message scheduling and sharing applications available.
 With one easy click you’ll be able to share content and schedule posts via Twitter, Facebook, LinkedIn, and Google+.
-Basically, it allows you to stagger content throughout the day so that social media feeds have consistent updates.
+Basically, it allows you to stagger content throughout the day so that social media feeds have consistent updates – plus you can schedule ahead of time, which is really handy.
 And, there’s analytics about engagement and reach of your posts.

 Of all the social media platforms, Twitter can be the most daunting.
 If that’s the case for you, Tweepi is just what you have been looking for.
-There’s a quick management tool which will allow to flush unfollowers, cleanup inactives, reciprocate by following, and follow new interesting tweets.
+There’s a quick management tool which will allow to flush unfollowers, cleanup inactive, reciprocate by following, and follow new interesting tweets.
 A simple, and sometimes brutal, way to keep your Twitter account tidy.

-There are Silver ($7.49 a month) and Platinum ($14.99 a month) to choose from.
+There are Silver ($7.49 a month) and Platinum ($14.99 a month) levels to choose from.
 However, if you purchase Tweepi annually, it’s 17% cheaper.